rick-noya/lcrMeter/README.md

-# LCR Meter Project
+# LCR Meter

 ## Overview

-The LCR Meter Project is a Python application designed to accurately perform inductance measurements on Noya's sorbent.
+The LCR Meter is a Python application designed to accurately perform inductance measurements on Noya's sorbent.
 Leveraging a PyQt5-based GUI, the app allows users to input test parameters and record measurement data directly to Google Sheets, ensuring efficient and reliable analysis for quality control and research.

 ## Project Structure